heroicefforts/gswitchblade/README.md

 -----------
 Sample scripts are available in the test tree:

-- FontSampler - Allows paging through Lorem Ipsum of various system Fonts and sizes.
+- FontSampler - Allows paging through Lorem Ipsum of various system fonts and sizes.
 - GestureEmitter - Echos gesture events emitted by the touchpad.

 Other Projects